johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Called to serve ###

-[*Military commissioning*], explored how soldiering begins with discerning a calling to military service.
+[*Military commissioning*] explored how soldiering begins with discerning a calling to military service.
 Messianic discipleship similarly begins with a *calling*.
-This happens as we recognise that we are called to serve the mission of God, in some way: that we are being called to serve the eternal purpose of God—the *vocation* of the Messianic Community.[^cf9]
+This happens as we personally or corporately discern a calling to serve God’s mission, in some way—to serve God’s eternal purpose, the *vocation* of messianic community.[^cf9]

 ### Many are called, but few are chosen ###

-Soldiers who hear and respond to a calling to military service progress to their commissioning only after satisfactorily completing basic training.
+Those who hear and respond to a calling to military service are only commissioned after satisfactorily completing basic training.
 Jesus' words, *Many are called, but few are chosen*[^cf10] confirms that hearing the call to serve God's mission is only a start.

--	Like soldiers, disciples of the Messiah need to learn the basic disciplines and specialised skills required for vocational service.

--	Progressing from *calling* to *commissioning* requires yielding ourselves fully to the demands of vocational service, becoming disciplined, skilled and faithful in response to our calling.
+Like soldiers, disciples of the Messiah need to learn the basic disciplines and specialised skills required for vocational service.
+Like soldiers, progressing from *calling* to *commissioning*—which is what it means to be *chosen* by the Messiah—requires yielding ourselves fully to the demands of vocational service: becoming disciplined, skilled and faithful in response to our calling.

+-	The process of calling, training and commissioning is how we are prepared for useful service[^cf12].

+-	It is how we are enabled to become co-workers with the Messiah in his mission.

--	This is what it means to be *chosen* by the Messiah: appointed and anointed to work alongside him, bringing in a *harvest of faithfulness,[^cf11]* in the power of his Spirit.
+-	It is how we become appointed and anointed to work alongside him, gathering a *harvest of faithfulness*,[^cf11] in the power of his Spirit.

--	This is how we are prepared for useful service[^cf12] and enabled to become co-workers with the Messiah in his mission.

--	This is how we are *commissioned*.

 ### — Option — ⌥ ###

--	Discuss *Selection* and [*Faithfulness*], or
+-	Discuss *Training* and [*Faithfulness*], or
 -	Continue to [*Summary*][summary-commissioning] and [*Discussions*][commissioning]

 ## Summary [summary-commissioning] ##

-This concludes the study, *The Commissioning of the Messianic Community*, which:
+This concludes the study, *The Commissioning of Messianic Community*, which:

--	Explored the metaphor of soldiering, including calling, training and commissioning;
+-	explored the metaphor of soldiering, including calling, training and commissioning;

--	Explained that commission means joining together in mission, illustrating how the new covenant community joins with the Messiah's mission;
+-	explained that *commissioning* essentially means joining together in mission, illustrating how the new-covenant community joins with the Messiah's mission;

--	Compared military service with messianic discipleship, highlighting similarities relating to obedience, faithfulness and reward.
+-	compared military service with messianic discipleship, highlighting similarities relating to obedience, faithfulness and reward.

 In summary, the study revealed that

-> **The Messianic Covenant Community has been commissioned to co-work alongside the Messiah in his mission as a community of disciples, called, equipped and chosen to serve God's eternal purpose**
+> **The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission as a community of disciples, called, equipped and chosen to serve God's eternal purpose.**

 ## Discussions [commissioning] ##